woodsonmiles/dotfiles/README.md

 ### Stow

-The repo is setup to be managed using [GNU stow](https://www.gnu.org/software/stow/).
+The dotfiles repo is setup to be managed using [GNU stow](https://www.gnu.org/software/stow/).
 For the most up to date usage of stow, please see the [manual]((https://www.gnu.org/software/stow/manual/)) or utilize the man pages: `man stow`.

 For starting, [Using GNU Stow to manage your dotfiles](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) is an easy and succinct rundown.